 - Affiliate marketing - Recommending equipment and products you actually use

-The key is building an audience first, monetizing second.
+Build the audience first, monetize second.
 Coaches who lead with sales struggle.
-Those who lead with value attract both followers and revenue.
+Coaches who lead with value attract both followers and revenue.

 FAQ